racoll/bank/README.md

 - Open irb in the command line
   - require './lib/bank.rb'
-  - require './lib/statement.rb'
+  - require './lib/account.rb'

 - create new instances of:
   - bank = Bank.new
-  - statement = Statement.new
+  - account = Account.new

 - join the bank!
   - bank.deposit(100)